-A football scholarship to the University of Illinois brought Jackson north in 1959, but after being denied the coveted quarterback position, he returned south, to the historically Black North Carolina Agricultural and Technical State College.
+A football scholarship to the University of Illinois brought Jackson north in 1959, but after being denied the coveted quarterback position, he returned south, to North Carolina Agricultural and Technical State College.
 There he served as student body president and quarterback of the football team.
-Also during this time, Jackson became involved in the Civil Rights Movement, first by protesting the whites-only local library system then later by leading demonstrations against segregated restaurants, theaters, and hotels.
+Also during this time, Jackson became involved in the American Civil Rights Movement, first by protesting the whites-only local library system then later by leading demonstrations against segregated restaurants, theaters, and hotels.
 By the time Jackson graduated in 1964, he had decided to become a minister.

 Accepting a scholarship from the Chicago Theological Seminary, Jackson returned to Illinois, this time with a family — he had married Jacqueline Brown the same year.
 In Chicago, Jackson worked hard at his studies, and at first kept his distance from the local civil rights organizations, many of which were trying to recruit him as a potential leader.
-All that changed when Jackson went to Selma, AL, in March 1965, to take part in a historic civil rights march led by Martin Luther King Jr., president of the Southern Christian Leadership Conference (SCLC).
-Leading a group of fellow divinity students, Jackson arrived in Selma, met King, and made himself noticed — as much for his obvious ambition as for his leadership skills.
+All that changed when Jackson went to Selma, AL, in March 1965, to take part in a march led by Martin Luther King Jr., president of the Southern Christian Leadership Conference (SCLC).
+Leading a group of fellow divinity students, Jackson arrived in Selma, met King, and made himself noticed as much for his obvious ambition as for his leadership skills.
 Before long, Jackson was working for SCLC.

 By 1966, he had left seminary to head the Chicago branch of Operation Breadbasket, an organization dedicated to improving the financial position of the Black community; in 1967 he became its national chairman.
-Blessed with charm, energy, and a fiery oratorical style, Jackson soon found success and local fame as the man who pressured several large Chicago organizations into hiring more African-Americans.
+Blessed with charm, energy, and a fiery oratorical style, Jackson soon found success and local fame as the man who pressured several large Chicago organizations into hiring more Blacks.

 Relations between Jackson and the SCLC leadership, which had been stormy at times due to competition among strong personalities, deteriorated further after King's assassination in April 1968.
 Accused by some of exaggerating his closeness to the slain civil rights hero, Jackson nevertheless quickly became a national figure, assumed by some to be King's natural heir.
 After the SCLC board selected Ralph David Abernathy as its next president, Jackson continued with the organization, even serving as mayor of the ill-fated antipoverty demonstration, Resurrection City.